Stackerstan/mindmachine/README.md

 ```
 @: git commit -m 'problem: <70 characters describing the problem //do not close the '', press ENTER two (2) times
 >
 >solution: short description of how you solved the problem.' //Now you can close the ''.
-Be sure to mention the issue number if there is one (e.g. #6)
 @: git push //this will send your changes to _your_ fork on Github
 ```
 8. Go to your fork on Github and select the branch you just worked on.
 Click "pull request" to send a pull request back to the mindmachine repository.